 Allow for Just In Time (JIT) Inventory

 Just in time (JIT) inventory improves cash flow for retailers by converting inventory into dollars quickly and not having cash invested in slow moving products.
 The less time products stay in inventory, the more money is saved.
 This inventory method requires both retailers and brands to forecast demand accurately using the same real-time, location-based data.
-When retailers use their own data to manage inventory without sharing that data with their brands, crucial details are left out of the decision-making process.
+When retailers use their own data to manage inventory without sharing that data with their brands, crucial details needed for cannabis dispensary inventory management are left out of the decision-making process.
 All brands have unique circumstances and turnaround times that retailers are mostly unaware of, including, but not limited to: testing time, batch size, case size, location and delivery logistics, and other nearby stores with deliveries.
 When retailers and brands create a standard process for sharing data and constraints, they can work together to forecast demand, putting inventory management in the hands of both parties and making JIT inventory a reality.

-The JIT inventory method also brings retailers and brands closer to signing stocking agreements.
+The JIT inventory method for cannabis dispensary inventory management also brings retailers and brands closer to signing stocking agreements.
 A stocking agreement allows a retailer to maintain only enough inventory to stock the products they need in the near future.
 As they need more inventory, their suppliers will deliver a new shipment.
 Generally, stocking agreements allow for weekly, even daily deliveries as long as the retailer has established schedule arrangements with suppliers.
 These long-term contracts also give brands financial security since the retailer is expressing their level of commitment by signing the agreement.
 As a result, the brand is more likely to make the necessary efforts to deliver high-quality products on time.

 Interested in adding AskTreez to your account?
 Reach out to your customer success manager for details!
 If you’d like to learn more about AskTreez, click here to access a recording of our latest insights webinar, 'AskTreez: Dominate the Competition with Real-Time Market Insights'.